gitmanforever/website-decay-simulation/README.md

 This project explores four interconnected themes of digital decay:

 ### 1. **The Internet's Final Page**
 The website experiences progressive DOM corruption.
-Every interaction—clicks, scrolls, typing—accelerates the decay.
+Every interaction clicks, scrolls and typing accelerates the decay.
 The page remembers its destruction between visits, creating a persistent sense of inevitable collapse.

 ### 2. **The Web That Feels**
 The interface reacts emotionally to user behavior: